Seattle City Council seeks to make it easier to run a business from your garage

 Ultimately, Juarez supported the bill, while Councilmember Alex Pedersen opposed it.
 Pedersen said he was concerned about effects on existing small businesses, increased traffic in neighborhoods and didn’t think the struggles of one small business warranted citywide land use changes.

-The legislation passed out of committee 4-1 on Wednesday and could be approved by the full Council Monday.
+The legislation passed out of committee 4-1 on Wednesday and could be approved by the full council Monday.

 “Just sell it out of your garage”